trucleduc/PointGrid/README.md

 ## Test:
 	python test.py

-If you find this code useful, please cite our work at
+If you find this code useful, please cite our work at\n
 @article{PointGrid,
 	author = {Truc Le and Ye Duan}, titile = {{PointGrid}: A Deep Network for 3D Shape Understanding},